BacchusJackson/commander/docs/src/guide/getting_started.md

 The best way to build a command is to do so incrementally.
 Start with the command as you would execute it locally and pick out the parts that could be template'd.

-Build this out into a Guardian command, here we'll use TOML for readability but note that YAML and JSON are also supported.
+Build this out into a Commander command, here we'll use TOML for readability but note that YAML and JSON are also supported.
 TOML has support for multi-line strings by using triple quotes